contains the active ingredient flutamide

 Do not take Flutamin if the packaging is torn or shows signs of tampering.

 Flutamin is for use by men only.
-It should not be taken by women who are pregnant or breastfeeding.
+It should not be taken by women who are pregnant

 If you are not sure whether you should start taking this medicine, talk to your doctor.